JKostikiadis/MultiAxisCharts/README.md

 ### Todos

- - Refactoring the regression process ( linear ) if possible
- - Add polynomial regression
  - Separate the series into two legends in order to show which one is on each axis
  - Consider adding more complex charts (ex. combination of BarChart and LineChart )
  - Add more functionalities